technosophos/Pronto.js/README.md

 * Some of the patterns are derived from [Fortissimo](http://github.com/technosophos/Fortissimo).

 This project was sponsored by [ConsumerSearch.com](http://www.consumersearch.com), part of the About.Com network, a New York Times company.

+## License

+Pronto.js is made available under an MIT-style license.